Roleystone

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Roleystone has 42 active public transport stops, all of which are bus stops.
-There is only one route serving these stops, which provides a total of 175 weekly passenger trips.
-The accessibility to these stops is rated as moderate, with residents typically living 569 meters away from the nearest stop.
+These stops are served by a single route, offering 175 weekly passenger trips in total.
+The accessibility to these stops is rated as moderate, with residents on average living 569 meters away from the nearest stop.

-On average, there are 25 trips per day across all routes, equating to approximately four trips per week for each individual stop.
+The service frequency averages 25 trips per day across all routes, which translates to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport